Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: The Taylor expansion of λ lambda -terms

-Again, this equivalence relies heavily on the contextuality of $\flrs$, obtained thanks to rule $\regle{\Sigma_r}$, as stressed in \cref{taylor:rem:sigma_r}. \end{rem}
+Observe that several steps in the previous proof rely implicitly on the contextuality of $\flrs$, obtained thanks to rule $\regle{\Sigma_r}$, as stressed in \cref{taylor:rem:sigma_r}.

-The previous remark shows that $\flrst$ is in fact a particular case of the relation on (possibly infinite) linear combinations of resource terms introduced by the second author in a quantitative setting, in order to simulate the β-reduction of ordinary λ-terms \autocite[Def.~5.4]{Vaux19}.
+\begin{rem} The proof of \cref{taylor:lem:flrst} also shows that $\flrst$ is in fact a variant of the relation on (possibly infinite) linear combinations of resource terms introduced by the second author in a quantitative setting, in order to simulate the β-reduction of ordinary λ-terms \autocites{Vaux17}[Def.~5.4]{Vaux19}.

+The only difference is that the underlying reduction on resource terms is the iterated reduction $\flrs$ rather than a parallel variant of $\flr$.
+Indeed, we want to simulate $\flbi$, which amounts to a possibly infinite sequence of β-reductions: as discussed in the introduction, we cannot bound the number of reductions to be performed on resource terms in the simulation of one step of $\flbi$, and we are forced to consider the reflexive and transitive closure of resource reduction instead --- the only point of parallel resource reduction was precisely to avoid the need to consider $\flrs$ in the simulation of a single β-reduction step.

+In particular, we do face obstacles to considering a quantitative version of reduction, as studied in \autocites{Vaux19}.
+For instance, observe that the Taylor expansion of the $001$-infinitary term $(\lambda x.x)^{\infty}$ contains each resource term of the shape